-Anna and Bernice were committee members of the Friends of BPACC and they approached this organisation to assist them and sponsor the Short Film Festival.
+Anna and Bernice were committee members of the Friends of BPACC and they approached this organisation to assist them and to sponsor the Short Film Festival.
 The Inaugural Benalla Festival saw 10 entries included in the screening in 2014, with Australian Actor, Mr. Tom Burlinson officially opening the evening via a video presentation.
 He wished the festival well and apologised for not being there in person, but other commitments had precluded that.

 Support came from many in the Film/TV industry with Matt Preston from Master Chef wishing Anna and Bernice all the best with their venture and apologised for not being present as other commitments prevented that from happening.
-Matt has links with Benalla as his wife comes from the town.

 Unforeseen circumstances prevented the 2015 Festival from being run, but it was only put on hold until 2016.
 This Festival saw 15 films accepted and screened, with the Friends of BPACC again the main sponsors.
 Local students entered films again and many business houses within the township added their support to the Benalla Film Festival and a very successful event was held.